viGor027/CaesarCipher/README.md

 ![img2](https://i.ibb.co/jRyZfH2/zdj2.png)

-# Features

-- ciphering and deciphering with given shift
-- history of ciphered, deciphered messages
-- reading and saving history of encrypted/decrypted messages to/from json

-# Purpose
+# Overview

-As caesar cipher is basic concept, the goal of the project was to get familiar with tools that are used to produce software.
+Developed a Flask-based application for ciphering and deciphering messages using the Caesar cipher with a specified shift.
+The project includes a feature to track the history of ciphered and deciphered messages, along with the ability to read and save this history in JSON format.
+Implemented with a tech stack including Flask, pytest for testing, Sphinx for documentation, and pre-commit for code quality.
+The primary goal of the project was to gain hands-on experience with essential software development tools, emphasizing practical skills in the development process.

 ## Tech stack
 - Flask